 Short-term wins on fad diets almost always fade away.
 The most important way to see lasting results?

-“Start changing your lifestyle by taking small steps to incorporate healthier habits into different areas of your life,” said Spatola.
+“Start changing your lifestyle by taking small steps to incorporate healthier habits into different areas of your life,” Spatola said.

 That could mean walking for 30 minutes a day or substituting sugary juices with real fruit instead.
 Whatever it is, making incremental changes for the better can help you not just lose weight but keep you from yo-yoing back.

-The only way to find out, Spatola said, is not through guesswork from internet research, but rather through an informed discussion with your provider on whether fasting would help you move a step closer toward a healthier lifestyle.
+The only way to find out what works for you, Spatola said, is not through guesswork from internet research, but rather through an informed discussion with your provider on whether fasting would help you move a step closer toward a healthier lifestyle.